payloadcms/payload/templates/ecommerce/README.md

 Alternatively, you can use [Docker](https://www.docker.com) to spin up this template locally.
 To do so, follow these steps:

-1. Follow [steps 1 and 2 from above](#development), the docker-compose file will automatically use the `.env` file in your project root
+1. Follow [steps 1 and 2 from above](#development), the docker-compose.yml file will automatically use the `.env` file in your project root
-1. Next run `docker-compose up`
+1. Next run `docker compose up`
 1. Follow [steps 4 and 5 from above](#development) to login and create your first admin user

 That's it!
 The Docker instance will help you get up and running quickly while also standardizing the development environment across your teams.